 When it seemed like hope was lost, her husband introduced her to the one thing that kept her alive: wrestling.
 “Watching these bouts fascinated, absorbed, and excited me in a way that I had never known before,” she would later recall.
 “Something deep in my core had been tapped awake.”

 She loved the drama, the action, and the conflict, the rapid changes of fortune that were said possible.
 But when she commented on her dream to her husband, he simply laughed it off.
-In mainstream America during the 1930s, women were still considered to be far too delicate for something like or resembling wrestling.
+In mainstream America, during the 1930s, women were still considered far too delicate for something like wrestling.
 The elegant figure skater Sonje Henie was the epitome of women’s sports, which were limited to the ice rink, swimming pools, golfing, and the tennis courts.